venturadan/startup/notes.md

 ## To Do
-- [] play with html tags (from HTML instructoin) I'm not familiar with
+- [] play with html tags (from HTML instruction) I'm not familiar with
+- [] learn more about bootstrap
+- [] fix my design to show some websocket usage case (and the other screen shot?)
+- [] fix my html to show some websocket usage case
+- [] maybe try doing the CSS myself and then again with bootstrap?
 - [] CSS assignments
 	-[] startup
 - [] Go back over instruction and edit typos